hugheylab/publication_path/Setup Instructions.md

     1. Get the filenames of each chunk from dropbox.
     2. Download the files from dropbox.
     3. Insert the data from the files into an intermediary table.
-    4. Run a SQL script that partially re-initializes the database with emails from both pmdb and pmc.
 12. Again, you may have to modify some of the variables, so see some of those below:
     1. `token` Line 6: See 6.1.
     2. `connectDB()` Lines 9-10: See 6.2.
     3. `localDir` Line 12: See 6.3.
     4. `dropPath` Line 13: This is used to supply the `path` argument to the dropbox calls.
 See 6.9 for more information.
     5. `delFromTable` Line 15: This deletes all data from the `pmc_email` table on H1.
 Useful to reduce processing time by having potential duplicates, but not recommended to use if you are incrementally adding items.
+13. Once you have modified the script as necessary, you can run the script using the following command:
+    ```bash
+    Rscript pmc_email_download.R
+    ```
+14. The final step is to run the `pmc_email_add.sql` script to insert the data into pmdb and reformat/update all reference IDs.
-13. Before using the `pmc_email_download.R` script, be aware that this will partially re-initialize the database in the final line of the script.
-Because of that, **the site will need to be down for a while as the script finishes**.
+15. Before using the `pmc_email_add.sql` script, be aware that this will partially re-initialize the database.
+Because of that, **the site will need to be down for a while as the script runs**.
 Leaving the site up not only diverts away processing power from the sql script running, it also will not have any emails on file until the final step completes.
-The last step (running the sql script) can take about 30 minutes to 2 hours.
+This last step can take about 30 minutes to 2 hours.
+16. Once you have modified the script as necessary and are aware of the implications highlighted in step 14, you can run the script using the following command:
+    ```bash
+    psql pmdb -f c3po/pmc_email_add.sql
+    ```
-14. Once you have modified the script as necessary and are aware of the implications highlighted in step 13, you can run the script!
-If you wish to minimize site downtime as much as possible, I would recommend running the whole script except for the final line.
+17. If you wish to minimize site downtime as much as possible, I would recommend running the whole script except for the final line.
 Then, once that execution has finished, take down the site and run the final line.
 Once that final step has fully finished, bring the site back up!